-- Joined up and personalised support which enables independence, helps people to live as close to home as possible, draws on support from their communities and prevents or delays inappropriate admission to hospital or long term care.
+- Joined up and personalised support that enables independence, helps people to live as close to home as possible, draws on support from their communities and prevents or delays inappropriate admission to hospital or long term care.

-- If people need it they can choose between a broad range of high quality options for care and support and are always treated with dignity and respect.
+- If people need it, they can choose between a broad range of high quality options for care and support, and are always treated with dignity and respect.

 - People can successfully manage the changes in their lives.

 - People live in suitable and affordable homes in attractive places within a supportive community.

 - Percentage of people who need help or support to continue to live in their own home.

 Home Library Service

 The Home Library service (which we run in close partnership with the Royal Voluntary Service), delivers books to Kirklees residents who find it difficult to get to their local library, whether that be due to disability, illness or caring responsibilities.
 During the first lockdown, the Home Library service switched to their contingency plan - welfare calls, essential shopping/prescriptions, and signposting to other community services where appropriate.